UCDglobalchange/gdstem/model.md

      alt="GDSTEM schematic"
      class="clickable-image">

 *Figure 1.
-Detailed schematic of the GDSTEM model showing the various pools, fluxes, processes and input.*
+Detailed schematic of the GDSTEM model showing the various pools, fluxes, processes, and inputs.*

 GDSTEM simulates carbon and nitrogen storage and fluxes across: